 Rapid City, South Dakota

 Well, maybe not quite.
-As an early entrant into the world of dinosaur tourist attractions, the giant creatures sculpted here are what dinosaurs were thought to look like in the 1930s.
+As an early entrant into the world of dinosaur tourist attractions, the giant creatures sculpted here are what dinosaurs were thought to look like in 1936.
 And there's an undeniable cartoony style to these bright green, life-size sculptures.

-Modern depictions differ of course, from the sprightly reconstructions in science museums, to depictions in Jurassic Park, Dinotopia and TV's irascible Barney.
+Modern depictions differ, of course.
 Yet the bright green thunderbeasts above Rapid City still satisfy legions of little crunchers.

-The five sculptures were a Depression-era WPA project supported by the city of Rapid City, which hoped to capitalize on the flood of visitors to nearby Mt.
-Rushmore.
+The five sculptures were a Depression-era project cooked up by the Rapid City Chamber of Commerce, who saw them as a way to make jobs, get the government to pay for it, and capitalize on the flood of visitors to nearby Mount Rushmore.
 Emmit A. Sullivan is credited as the sculptor -- the same artistic genius who created the Christ of the Ozarks and the dinosaurs at Dinosaur World in Arkansas.

 The dinos were dedicated on May 22, 1936, on the crest of a hill overlooking the city.
 The five figures -- an Apatosaurus, Triceratops, Stegasaurus, Tyrannosaurus Rex., and a Brontosaurus, were fashioned from concrete over iron pipe frameworks.